 To make your planning and pitch easier, I’ve created a free resource – Five Keys to Negotiation Success to help you plan for your ask including where to go to get data to support your success.

 After conducting your research, you’ll feel more confident that you deserve the salary that you’re asking for, and confidence is a critical element to successful salary negotiations.
 If you have hope that you will succeed your confidence will blossom; but this “feeling of hope” must also be expressed in your behaviors.
 Direct eye contact, an authentic smile, strong posture coupled with positive thinking are all confidence invoking behaviors that will not only attract interest, but go far to boost your self-esteem.

 How you deliver your request is just as important as your preparation, and ironically, preparation will help with your delivery.

 I find that my clients benefit from role playing conversation scenarios, allowing them to practice their delivery and build confident responses to potential queries.
 Negotiation is not the easiest conversation to have, but much of the challenge comes from one’s own mindset.
 Many people feel guilty when they ask for more, but if you deserve what you’re asking, or at least deserve to be heard, guilt should no longer be part of the equation.

-There are numerous strategies to foster a confident salary negotiating mindset and I would encourage coaching as a resource to help along with my guidebook for you Negotiate With Confidence.
+There are numerous strategies to foster a confident salary negotiating mindset and I would encourage coaching as a resource to help along with the Five Keys To Negotiation Success.
 Remember, the next time you need to negotiate (salary, decisions, expenditures, advancement, etc), be prepared, be confident and “Lean In” and ask!